Community Mediation

 What is mediation?

-Mediation is an alternative way of resolving a dispute where the parties sit down together and, guided by mediators, negotiate a practical and fair solution to their problem.
-It gives everyone the opportunity to tell their side of the story, define issues, consider options, and settle on a solution that suits them.
-Mediation is guided by experienced and professionally qualified mediators.
-They’re impartial and don’t give any advice or make any decisions for the parties; they’re there to help parties focus on the best way forward.
+Mediation is an alternative way of resolving a dispute where the parties sit down together and, guided by mediators, negotiate a practical solution by consent to their issues.
+It gives everyone the opportunity to be heard, define issues, consider options, and settle on a solution that suits them.
+Mediation is guided by experienced and professionally and nationally accredited mediators.
+The mediators are impartial and don’t give any advice or make any decisions for the parties; they facilitate a conversation between the parties to assist them to focus on the best way forward.

-If mediation is successful, the result is a mutual agreement that is written in the parties own words.
-This isn’t legally binding, but it can be used as a basis for court applications.
+If mediation ends in agreement, the result is an agreement by consent that is written in the parties own words.

 How does mediation work?

-Once the parties have agreed to mediation, we’ll book a separate pre-mediation interview for each party.
-This is an opportunity for you to tell your side of the story without the other party there.
+Once the parties have agreed to mediation, the mediation coordinator will book a separate pre-mediation interview for each party.
+This is an opportunity for each party to discuss their issues confidentially.
 It’s also a good time to ask any questions or raise any issues you’re unsure about.
-The mediator will explain how mediation works so you’re fully prepared.
+The mediator will explain the mediation process so each party is fully prepared prior to the joint mediation session.

-After the pre-mediation interview, we'll complete an assessment of suitability for mediation.
-If mediation proceeds, we'll book a mediation appointment for the parties to attend together, in the presence of our mediators.
-We use a co-mediation model with two mediators to make sure the process is balanced and unbiased.
+After the pre-mediation interview, the mediators will complete an assessment of suitability for mediation.
+If mediation proceeds, the mediation coordinator will book a joint mediation appointment for the parties to attend.
+The Citizens Advice Bureau uses a co-mediation model with two mediators to make sure the process is balanced and unbiased.

 How much does community mediation cost?

 A pre-mediation appointment costs $75 per party.
-A community mediation costs $150 per party.
+A community mediation costs $150 per party, per session.

 Types of community disputes we can help with: